microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ## Local representation

-Just like any non-distributed data structure, all DDSs must also be accessible on the client with an in-memory representation via a public API surface.
+Just like any non-distributed data structure, all DDSes must also be accessible on the client with an in-memory representation via a public API surface.
 The developer operates on and reads from this in-memory structure similarly to any other non-distributed data structure.
 The particular format of the data and functionality of the API will vary between data structures.
 For example, a SharedMap holds key:value data and provides interfaces like get and set for